xsuite/xsuite/docs/installation.rst

 Installation
 ============

+We assume that you have a recent python installation (python 3.7+).
+It this is not the case you can make one following the dedicated section on :ref:`how to get a miniconda installation<miniconda>`.

-The packages can be cloned from GitHub and installed with pip:
+The Xsuite packages can be cloned from GitHub and installed with pip:

 .. code-block:: bash